 Upcoming SME cyber security service

-The NCSC will soon be launching an ‘Email Security’ service that will allow you to check if your email domain has good practice protections in place.
+The NCSC also has an ‘Email Security’ service that allows you to check if your email domain has good practice protections in place.
 It will help you discover how secure your emails are and whether they are hard for criminals to forge.

 Summary